 Dr. Jones has written commentaries on Exodus, Philippians, Hebrews and most recently, Job.
-He has also authored Psalm 119 for Life: Gospel and Church: Unity in Truth; and Only One Way.
+He has also authored For the Sake of the Gospel; Psalm 119 for Life; Gospel and Church; Unity in Truth; and Only One Way.
 He contributed two essays to the Faculty Symposium, Covenant, Justification, and Pastoral Ministry.